mfem/web/src/annotated/ex6.md

 ---

 #### Defining Variables and Spaces
 In the next block of code, we create the finite element space, i.e., specify the finite element basis functions on the mesh.
-This involves the MFEM class and `FiniteElementSpace`, which connects the space and the mesh.
+This involves the MFEM class, `FiniteElementSpace`, which connects the space and the mesh.
 The code in [lines 112-113](https://github.com/mfem/mfem/blob/master/examples/ex6.cpp#L112-113) is essentially:

 ```c++
 H1_FECollection fec(order, dim);